Mlaiel/iacherie/docs/DEVELOPER_GUIDE.md

 ### High-Level Architecture

-Ainflue is built as a modern microservices-based platform with the following core components:
+IA Chérie is built as a modern microservices-based platform with the following core components:

 ```mermaid
 graph TB